aaronpowell/aaronpowell.github.io/src/content/posts/2008-09-16-linq-to-xml-to-excel.md

 	</p>
 </blockquote>
 <p>
-Then lastly we generate the data cells (note - this can be done like the header, just chose to do it differently to illistrate that it can be done several ways):
+Then lastly we generate the data cells (note - this can be done like the header, just chose to do it differently to illustrate that it can be done several ways):
 </p>
 <p>
 <img src="/get/media/1198/linq_to_excel001.png" width="345" height="310" alt="linq_to_excel001.png">